AlonsoGranados/FinalProjectPML/README.md

 And include files:
 Adaptive_entropy.py in rlkit/examples/ and Q-learning.py in rlkit/examples/

-Additionally include the parameter use_automatic_entropy_tuning=False in the trainer arguments for rlkit/examples/sac.py and uncomment the code in previous mentioned files sac.py and batch_re_algorithms.
+Additionally include the parameter use_automatic_entropy_tuning=False in the trainer arguments for rlkit/examples/sac.py.
 Sidenote:
 The training for mujoco took about 8 hours per model in a GPU GEforce 1660 ti.